fizista/micropython-umqtt.simple2/README.rst

 Simple library testing
 ----------------------
+The current tests are not only to test the code, but also to check it in a real environment.
+Therefore, a good idea, before we use this library in our own project, is to test its operation with the MQTT broker.

 To test if the library works well with your device and MQTT broker, use the TestMQTT class from the `tests.py` module.